Safehill/Safehill-Crypto/README.md

-# Safehill
+# Safehill-Crypto

-A description of this package.
+A (soon-to-be-cross-platform) library to manage encryption and decryption of data.

 ## Sharing encrypted content